11 Things That You Cannot Do With Jenkins, And Never Will

-- Testing capabilities
+- Testing Capabilities

 Governance: Customers using Jenkins have a lot of problems in the tracking and accountability of the changes made by the various members of the development team.
 Most deployments and builds done by Jenkins are done via a single, common user, making it unfeasible to track deployments.
-All the the traceability is only at the code level provided by the source control tool such as GIT.
+All the traceability is only at the code level provided by the source control tool such as GIT.

 Compliance: Customers need to ensure that they are meeting with the industry, geographical or department related regulatory compliance.
 For example, most public customers need to adhere to Sarbanes–Oxley compliance.
 This means that they need to ensure that they have proper access controls, segregation of duties and automatic change control, among other things, in place to ensure financial compliance.
 Other customers may require ITIL or COBIT compliance.
 Jenkins is not compliant with any of the aforementioned requirements.

 Developer productivity: The key problem that Jenkins solves is automating builds on every code commit by a Salesforce developer.
 However, it does not increase user productivity by automating or streamlining every task in the change management process.

 Collaboration and visibility: Jenkins does not allow developers to see the changes made by other team members.
 If a developer needs to understand the latest deployments to a given organization, he or she would need to reach out to the release manager or manually interact with other team members.
 Jenkins makes it really hard to track the changes by the entire development team.